 Workplace accidents involving electrical shock happen frequently in Boston and around the country.
 These unfortunate events will bring pain and suffering, high expenses and even death to the victims.
-Your Boston law firm has personal injury lawyers who are experienced winning fair compensation for electrical shock victims and others who have been injured at worksites.
+Your Boston law firm has construction accident lawyers who are experienced winning fair compensation for electrical shock victims and others who have been injured at worksites.

 Recent recordkeeping by the Electrical Safety Foundation International (ESFI) shows that electrically-related fatalities and injuries have been on the decrease since record high numbers in 1994.
 By 2007, the fatalities went down from 348 to 212, and injuries decreased from a high of 6,018 to 2,540.
 Some credit for this welcome reduction is due to better safety regulations and workplace awareness of the dangers electricity can pose to workers.
 During the period from 2003 to 2007, ESFI reports 1,213 fatal accidents when workers made contact with electricity.
 Another 13, 150 workers experienced non-fatal injuries from electrical shock hazards.

 Even when all safety regulations are strictly followed, workers are injured on the job by electricity.
 If a crane operator accidently touches a high voltage power wire, there will be electrical shock and injury or death.
 Overhead power lines cause more fatal injuries than other sources of electricity.
 Workers are injured on the job from contact with other electrical components, such as wiring or transformers.
 The body, unfortunately, is an ideal conduit for electricity.

 Electrical power running through machines, tools, lighting fixtures and appliances are often the source of workplace electrical shock injuries.
 Workers make contact with electricity other places too, such as when working around underground power lines or from lighting strikes and other causes.